| Romans 9:18-21 states: "Therefore hath he mercy

 are going to be saved, and if I am one of God's elect, I

+will be saved in time regardless what I do."
 I have never met a person who was truly concerned about

 their soul and convicted of their sins, have a fatalistic or